TCARC Club Meeting – 11 April 2026 – 7:00pm

 Please note: Our meetings are not held at any of the restaurants posted.
 Meeting location is further down.

-Map to Moe’s Country Kitchen in Azle, Texas:
+Map to Villa del Sol Mexican Restaurant in Azle, Texas:

 FCC Amateur Radio license testing will now be available before the meeting.
 Please register in advance for a test position by visiting this page.
 Walk in’s always welcome.
 If there is a presentation, it will follow at end of the business meeting.